 Can I talk to someone at the council about problems with my private landlord?

 Yes!
-Unlike some London councils, Hackney has a specialist advice team for private renters, so they are trained to help if you have received a section 21 notice or are experiencing illegal eviction or harassment from your landlord.
+Unlike some London councils, Hackney has a specialist advice team for private renters, so they are trained to help you.
 Contact them via email or telephone 020 8356 4866.